srinivas1123/Music-Recommender-System/Readme.txt

 Install all dependancies as specified in the requirements.txt file.

-Import Evaluation.py and Recommmenders.py files into the Notebook path directory.

-## Run .ipynb  in "jupyter notebook " to see the code.
+## Run .ipynb  in "jupyter notebook " or "Google Colab" to see the code.

 ----------------------------
 # OVERVIEW:
 ----------------------------
 Project is about creating a music recommendation systems using various methods and algorithms.
-Main focus were Popularity Based Recommendation, Collaborative Based Filtering (Matrix Factorization), K-means Clustering and Hybrid approach.
+Main focus were Content Based Filtering, Collaborative Based Filtering (Matrix Factorization), K-means Clustering and Hybrid approach.
 ------------------------------------------
 # External Music Data Source:
 ------------------------------------------